Trusted Ally News

 The groundwater in the alluvial aquifer is contaminated from past milling activities, with contaminants extending about 3,300 feet downgradient from the site.

-If you or a loved one worked in the nuclear or uranium industries and became sick, you may be entitled to compensation of up to $400,000 plus free medical care in the comfort of your own home.
+Let us check if you or a loved one qualifies for up to $400,000 plus free medical care in the comfort of home.

 Your pathway to care starts with Trusted Ally Home Care.
 Get started today and let us guide you through the process of receiving the care you or a loved one deserves.